Yes, God really does love homosexuals!

 Jumping from 10,000 feet you'd have no chance of survival unless you had a parachute.
 Fear would make you put on the parachute.
 Let fear over how much you've angered God with your sins cause you to trust God's mercy and grace right now.

 The Bible says we are to "put on the Lord Jesus Christ."
 That means we are to trust only in Jesus by grace alone through faith alone in Christ alone, with none of our works involved.
 Jesus paid the penalty for our sins by His death on the cross.

 Because of our sins, if we don't trust Jesus, we're headed for hell and the “lake of fire.”
 Yet God in his mercy sent Jesus to pay the price of our sin which was death.
-Jesus took on Himself all the punishment we should have received when He died on the cross.
+Jesus took on Himself all the wrath of God, all the punishment we should have received when He died on the cross.